UK prime minister in UAE, Saudi Arabia to press for more oil

 Biden ordered a U.S. ban on Russian oil imports after the war, and cautioned that Americans will feel pain, too — at the gas pump.
 Yet, he declared, “Defending freedom is going to cost.”

+Upon arrival at the airport in Riyadh from Abu Dhabi, the British prime minister was received by the deputy governor but not by the crown prince himself, who was pictured earlier accompanying his father, King Salman, as he left the hospital after tests and changing the battery of his pacemaker.

-The COVID-19 pandemic pushed demand for oil down, with Brent Crude prices averaging around $42 a barrel in 2020 before climbing to $70 last year on the back of a deal by major oil producers to drastically curb production.
+The COVID-19 pandemic pushed down demand for oil, with Brent Crude prices averaging around $42 a barrel in 2020 before climbing to $70 last year on the back of a deal by major oil producers to drastically curb production.

 Saudi Arabia and the UAE have the spare capacity to pump more oil, but they've so far been unwilling to change course from the deal forged with Russia.
 The UAE’s energy minister as recently as last week said the country is “committed to the OPEC+ agreement and its existing monthly production adjustment mechanism".
 His statement followed a conflicting comment from the UAE's ambassador in Washington, who seemed to suggest the UAE was in favor of releasing more oil on the market.